Frequently Asked Questions

 Your current customers may not use the computer much – that is possible.

 A worthy concern should be about the potential customers that do use the computer and Can’t FIND YOU.
 Statistics prove that 65% of the population in rural areas uses a computer at least once per week, and 85% in metropolitan areas use a computer.
 These percentages have NEVER decreased.
-It is likely that they will continue to increase.
+They will likely continue to increase.
 A website keeps you in sync with this trend.

 Another interesting statistic: